Eddie Keher: Personal life

 Born in Inistioge, County Kilkenny, Keher was the second child born to Stephen and Noreen Keher (née Browne).
 His father, a member of the Garda Síochána, was a native of Donamon and had played Gaelic football for Roscommon, before later lining out with Kilkenny.

 Keher learned the art of hurling at the local national school in Inistioge.
 Regular evening matches were played between Inistioge's "up streets" and "down streets", or between children from the village and the surrounding countryside.
 In 1952 the eleven-year-old Keher played for the school when they won the under-14 Roinn B championship.
 He added a second medal to his collection in 1955, when he was also named player of the match.

 After completing his Leaving Certificate at St. Kieran's College, Keher later went to Ross's College in Dublin where he studied to be a bank official.
 He subsequently worked in the Allied Irish Bank branches in St. Stephen's Green and Capel Street in Dublin.
 Keher later transferred to the bank's branch in Kilkenny before becoming manager of the AIB branch in Callan, County Kilkenny.

 Keher was a founder-member of the No Name Club along with Fr.
 Tom Murphy, Bobby Kerr and Éamonn Doyle.
-The organisation was established in 1978 and is devoted to providing alternative venues to public houses for young people and which now has about 30 branches across the country.
+The organisation was established in 1978 and is devoted to providing alternative venues to public houses for young people and now has about 30 branches across the country.
 Keher remains an active member of the No Name Club.